 This graph-like structure, which was adopted from Apache Ivy, allows us to define override rules and exclusions transitively, but as the number of the node increases, the time it takes to resolve dependencies grows significantly.
 See Motivation section later in this page for the full description.

-Cached resolution feature is akin to incremental compilation, which only recompiles the sources that have been changed since the last
+The Cached Resolution feature is akin to incremental compilation, which only recompiles the sources that have been changed since the last

 compile.
 Unlike the Scala compiler, Ivy does not have the concept of separate compilation, so that needed to be implemented.

-Instead of resolving the full dependency graph, cached resolution feature creates minigraphs — one for each direct dependency appearing in all related subprojects.
+Instead of resolving the full dependency graph, the Cached Resolution feature creates minigraphs — one for each direct dependency appearing in all related subprojects.
 These minigraphs are resolved using Ivy’s resolution engine, and the result is stored locally under

 sbt.dependency.base flag) shared across all builds.
 After all minigraphs are resolved, they are stitched together by applying the conflict resolution algorithm (typically picking the latest version).

-~/.sbt/1.0/dependency/ and load the previously resolved nodes, which incurs negligible I/O overhead, and only resolve the newly added library.
+$HOME/.sbt/1.0/dependency/ and load the previously resolved nodes, which incurs negligible I/O overhead, and only resolve the newly added library.
 The intended performance improvement is that the second and third subprojects can take advantage of the resolved minigraphs from the first one and avoid duplicated work.
-The following figure illustrates the proj A, B, and C all hitting the same set of json file.
+The following figure illustrates projects A, B, and C, all hitting the same set of json files.

-The actual speedup will depend case by case, but you should see significant speedup if you have many subprojects.
-An initial report from a user showed change from 260s to 25s.
-Your milage may vary.
+The actual speedup will vary case by case, but you should see significant speedup if you have many subprojects.
+An initial report from a user showed a change from 260s to 25s.
+Your mileage may vary.

-The first time you run cached resolution will likely be slow since it needs to resolve all minigraphs and save the result into filesystem.
+The first time you run, Cached Resolution will likely be slow since it needs to resolve all minigraphs and save the result into the filesystem.
 Whenever you add a new node the system has not seen, it will save the minigraph.
 The second run onwards should be faster, but comparing full-resolution

 update with second run onwards might not be a fair comparison.

 Some of the Ivy behavior doesn’t make sense, especially around Maven emulation.
-For example, it seem to treat all transitive dependencies introduced by Maven-published library as
+For example, it seems to treat all transitive dependencies introduced by Maven-published library as

 force() even when the original